Actioner/graphql-prisma/README.md

 ...
 ```

-Since we are expanding the `votes` property on the type `Link`, and this one in particular has a vote.
-It proceeds the same way as before.
+Since we are expanding the `votes` property on the type `Link`.
+It proceeds the same way as before, since there is at least a vote casted for this `Link`.

 ```bash
 prisma:client Generated request: +1ms